GIScience/ors-map-client/docs/automated-test.md

 # Automated test

-The automated test for this applications are focused on integration tests.
+The automated test for this application are focused on integration tests.

 The tests were implemented harmonizing: